The Early Beginnings

 Accreditation by the American Dietetics Association, now the Academy of Nutrition and Dietetics

-The program began teaching the Dietetics curriculum in the 1930s and was officially accredited by American Dietetic Association (ADA) in 1956 under Department Chair Dr. Clara Ruth Darby.
-The accreditation has allowed students who complete the required coursework to move forward and apply for a dietetic internship (DI), take the National Registration Examination for Dietitians, and become a Registered Dietitian/Nutritionist (RD/RDN) certified through the organization now known as the Academy of Nutrition and Dietitics .
+The program began teaching the Dietetics curriculum in the 1930s and was officially accredited by the American Dietetic Association in 1956 under Department Chair Dr. Clara Ruth Darby.
+The accreditation has allowed students who complete the required coursework to move forward and apply for a dietetic internship, take the National Registration Examination for Dietitians, and become a Registered Dietitian/Nutritionist certified through the organization now known as the Academy of Nutrition and Dietetics.

 The Pilot Program

-SJSU had a Masters Practicum in Dietetics from 1981-86.
+SJSU had a Masters Practicum in Dietetics from 1981-1986.
 In 1985, SJSU was one of three programs participating in a Pilot Study of Approved Pre-Professional Practice Programs (AP4's).
-This was the predecessor to what is now known of as the dietetic internship (DI), and was a supervised practice route toward becoming an RD.
+This was the predecessor to what is now known of as the dietetic internship, and was a supervised practice route toward becoming a registered dietitian.
 Based on this experience with our Masters Practicum Program, ADA approval was granted to our AP4 in 1986, and in 1987 our first AP4 students began their supervised professional experience program in various school districts and hospitals in the San Francisco Bay Area.
 In 1991, the program was one of eight AP4's offered in California and one of 92 in the nation.
-Since 2004 all AP4 programs have been converted to DI.
+Since 2004 all AP4 programs have been converted to dietetic internship.
 There are over 250 DI programs in the United States today.
-Since the inception of the DI/AP4, nearly all students who completed the program at SJSU have passed the Registration Examination to become RD/RDNs.
+Since the inception of the DI/AP4, nearly all students who completed the program at SJSU have passed the Registration Examination to become registered dietitians/registered dietitian nutritionists.